aurelia/documentation/English/docs.md

 <div touch.call="sayHello()">Say Hello</button>
 ```

 Now the Custom Attribute `touch` will get a function that it can call to invoke your `sayHello()` code.
+Depending on the nature of the implementor, you may be able to receive data from the caller.
+This works the same as with trigger/delegate by providing an `$event` object.

 <h4 id="string-interpolation"><a href="#string-interpolation">string interpolation</a></h4>